 Figure 5 caption: “Independent performance of individual filters of the difference between replicates. (top left) A scatter plot of the ratio, per sample per filter, of putative SNVs removed from the difference versus the overlap of WGS and WGA ($WGS \triangle WGA / WGS \cap WGA$). (top right) Boxplot of the same data, divided by filter on the $x$-axis. (below) Plot of the percentage difference in the Jaccard(WGS, WGA) before and after the action of each filter (each filter was run on the whole data set independently).”

-Results: “We next looked at the individual effects of the six of eight filters on the difference between replicates of each sample (those mutations found only in WGS or WGA, but not both.
+Results: “We next looked at the individual effects of six of eight filters on the difference between replicates of each sample (those mutations found only in WGS or WGA, but not both.
 We looked at the ratio, per sample per filter, of putative SNVs removed from the difference versus the overlap of WGS and WGA ($WGS \triangle WGA / WGS \cap WGA$), where a higher ratio indicates that more mutations are removed from the difference than the overlap.
 We first plotted this ratio for each sample for each filter (Figure 5, top left).
 To better compare the filters to each other, we looked at the distribution of ratios across samples for each filter (Figure5, top right).
 We found that the LOH and VAQ filters scored worst, followed by the 10bp-SNV, 10bp-INDEL, and dbSNP filters, in that order.
-(We did no look at the <10\% filter for this analysis, because it did not catch enough data to be meaningful.)
+(We did not look at the <10\% filter for this analysis, because it did not catch enough data to be meaningful.)
 Thus, those filters that remove the fewest putative SNVs in the overlap, also remove the highest number of SNVs in the difference relative to the overlap.

 We next looked at the similarity of WGS to WGA as a whole as measured by the